Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 4 - AI Prompting/Lesson1.md

 >> The super secret alpha is to post your question on a forum like Stack Exchange, then link to that question in your Discord message!

 - Always remember to format your questions using markdown when appropriate.

+## Ask on the Support GitHub or Forum
+- If the tool you're using isn't open source - maybe reconsider how necessary it is!
+Haha
+- Open source projects on GitHub allow people to submit improvements and raise issues, this is how we improve our code.